 University of Ottawa Colloquium in Mathematics and Statistics

 Welcome to the University of Ottawa Colloquium in Mathematics and Statistics (UOCMS).
-This series brings together researchers from diverse institutions to present talks on current developments in mathematics and statistics.
+This series brings together researchers from diverse institutions to present lectures on current developments in mathematics and statistics.

 Fall 2025